GeoH2

 Why Hydrogen?

 Hydrogen (H2) offers the potential for a transportable, storable fuel for a low-carbon economy.
 Hydrogen can be generated renewably using electrolysis and from natural gas, which when combined with carbon capture and storage, can reduce greenhouse gas emissions.
 Hydrogen as an energy carrier at urban, regional, or national scale will require development of a robust supply network integrating storage, transportation, and distribution infrastructure.
-In the United States, an extensive natural gas pipeline network provides an excellent starting point for considering gas transportation and distribution.
+In the United States, an extensive natural gas network provides an excellent starting point for considering gas transportation and distribution.
 However, storage capacity for hydrogen is inadequate to allow for supply beyond current industrial usage.

 image